 Downlink assignments transmitted on the PDCCH indicate if there is a transmission on a DL-SCH for a particular MAC entity and provide the relevant HARQ information.

-When the MAC entity has a C-RNTI, Semi-Persistent Scheduling C-RNTI, PUR-RNTI or Temporary C-RNTI, the MAC entity shall for each TTI during which it monitors PDCCH and for each Serving Cell:
+When the MAC entity has a C-RNTI, Semi-Persistent Scheduling C-RNTI, PUR-RNTI, CB-RNTI or Temporary C-RNTI, the MAC entity shall for each TTI during which it monitors PDCCH and for each Serving Cell:

-- if a downlink assignment for this TTI and this Serving Cell has been received on the PDCCH for the MAC entity's C-RNTI, PUR-RNTI, or Temporary C-RNTI:
+- if a downlink assignment for this TTI and this Serving Cell has been received on the PDCCH for the MAC entity's C-RNTI, PUR-RNTI, CB-RNTI, or Temporary C-RNTI:

 - if this is the first downlink assignment for this Temporary C-RNTI; or

-- if this is the first downlink assignment corresponding to uplink transmission using previous preconfigured uplink grant for this PUR-RNTI:
+- if this is the first downlink assignment corresponding to uplink transmission using previous preconfigured uplink grant for this PUR-RNTI; or

+- if this is the downlink assignment for CB-RNTI:

 - consider the NDI to have been toggled.